How to Win in Today’s Age of Revolutionary Change

-Chapter 4, Managing Profitable Growth: Metrics and Analytics, explains in detail the next generation TBNP metrics and analytics, discloses how to construct them, and outlines how to identify and prioritize your most important profit levers.
-It provides case studies that illustrate these important foundational management tools.
+Chapter 4, Managing Profitable Growth: PRP Metrics and Analytics, explains in detail PRP metrics and analytics, discloses how to construct them, and outlines how to identify and prioritize your most important profit levers.
+It provides case studies that illustrate these all-important foundational management tools.

-Chapter 5, Managing Profitable Growth: Profit-Maximizing Processes, describes the core management processes of the profit cycle that are needed to convert your understanding of your profit opportunities into consistent, sustainable profitable growth and dominant strategic positioning.
+Chapter 5, Managing Profitable Growth: PRP Profit Cycle, describes the core management processes of the PRP profit cycle that are needed to convert your understanding of your profit opportunities into consistent, sustainable profitable growth and dominant strategic positioning.

-Chapter 6, Creating Customer Profit Levers, describes in detail how to identify and deploy your customer profit levers for strategic advantage and profitable growth.
-These include account selection, account management, and integrated account strategy.
+Chapter 6, Creating Customer Profit Levers, describes how to identify and deploy your customer profit levers for strategic advantage and profitable growth.
+These include account selection, account management, profit-based price optimization, and integrated account strategy.
 The chapter provides specific examples of each.

-Chapter 7, Creating Product Profit Levers, covers product selection, product and category management, and integrated product and category strategy profit levers.
+Chapter 7, Creating Product Profit Levers, covers profit levers for product selection, strategic category management, and extended product creation and management.
 It includes specific examples, along with tips and pitfalls in product and category management.